digideskio/meteor-blast/README.md

   ├─── stylesheets
   └─── templates
       ├─── _partials
+      ├─── admin
       ├─── app
       ├─── chat
       └─── home
   main.js
 ````

 The `client` folder holds everything that will be loaded to and accessible by the client.
 It's important to note that anything that you wrap in `if (Meteor.isServer) { ... }` won't be accessible by client code, but could still be viewed by the client.
 Make sure to keep anything sensitive, like passwords, API keys, etc in folders that are only available to the server.
 Again, the substructure of `client` is up to you.
 In the case of this boilerplate, I keep all client configurations, like account.js, in `config`.
 All css (there are less compiler packages) and other things related to styling in `stylesheets`.
 I like to separate templates by `_partials`: snippets and includes used my multiple templates, `app`: templates used throughout the app, like 404.html, and then folders structured by routes.

 #### `imports` subfolder